NRCHKB/nrchkb-ffmpeg-build/README.md

 # ffmpeg-build-script

-This build script, is to support the NRCHKB project in allowing a fully updatable FFmpeg builds.
+This build script, is to support the NRCHKB project in allowing fully updatable FFmpeg builds.
 It is designed for multiple Raspberry Pi versions (arm), OS's and intel hosts.

 Highlights